Skip to main content

 Breast Cancer Screening

 The NHS Breast Screening Programme invites all women from the age of 50 to 70 for screening every 3 years.
-This means that some people may not have their first screening mammogram until they are 52 or 53 years. n some parts of England, the screening programme has been inviting women from 47 to 73 years old as part of a trial.
+This means that some people may not have their first screening mammogram until they are 52 or 53 years.
+In some parts of England, the screening programme has been inviting women from 47 to 73 years old as part of a trial.

-Above the age of 70 self-referral for screening is available every 3 years without automatic invites.
+Above the age of 70, self-referral for screening is available every 3 years without automatic invites.

 Below the age of 50, the risk of breast cancer is generally very low.
 Mammograms are more difficult to read in younger women because their breast tissue is denser.
 So the patterns on the mammogram don’t show up as well.
 There is little evidence to show that regular mammograms for women below the screening age would reduce deaths from breast cancer.